-The increases in interest on long-term debt and capital leases in 2016 and 2015 as compared to the respective prior years were primarily due to increased debt issued to finance the construction of Vogtle Units No. 3 and No. 4.
+The increases in interest expense in 2017 and 2016 as compared to the respective prior years were primarily due to increased debt issued to finance the construction of Vogtle Units No. 3 and No. 4.
 We expect interest on long-term debt to continue to increase in future years as we issue additional debt to finance the construction of Vogtle Units No. 3 and No. 4.